SiHaoShen/ROSDeltaRobot/README.md

 rosrun ragnar_kinematics ragnar_demo_motions
 ```

+## Workarounds

+To create a delta robot, we need:
+  1. a driver to interface with the actuators
+  2. an FK/IK solver
+  3. an interface to control the robot over topics/services/actions

+The URDF is created with all floating joints.
+The tool plate is defined relative to base_link.
+T

+he robot publishes 4 driven joint positions.
+A custom state_publisher node performs kinematics to compute the positions of all 8 links and the tool plate, and publishes the resulting transform.

 ## Outstanding Issues

 This package is still in development, and requires a few components to be workable: